 i) semi-annual utilization reporting.

 Today, the G-NRUF is conducted annually and R-NRUFs are conducted semi-annually.
 The CSCN proposes a) including utilization reporting as a new component of the G-NRUF process, b) providing G-NRUF reports semi-annually, and c) the forecasting and utilization components of the G-NRUF be provided at the Exchange Area level.
 Supplying the forecasting component of the G-NRUF semi-annually is required for proper management of thousands-block pools.
 Conducting the utilization component of the G-NRUF semi-annually will allow the CNA to more frequently scrutinize individual carriers’ resource assignment practices.

+It is important to establish a baseline for the effectiveness of thousands block pooling (e.g. July 2025 assuming the date for implementation of thousands-block pooling does not change).

 ii) Months-to-exhaust utilization reporting (Canadian Appendix B)